dhowden/mindmeld/README.md

 Since Cloud Run was updated to support gRPC bi-directional streaming, it was suddenly a possibility!

-The proxying connections are now handling via `internal/protoproxy` which creates implementations of `net.Conn` and `net.Listener` to translate calls to `Write` into stream sends, calls to `Read` into stream receives, and `Accept` into new connections.
+The proxying connections are now handled via `internal/protoproxy` which creates implementations of `net.Conn` and `net.Listener` to translate calls to `Write` into stream sends, calls to `Read` into stream receives, and `Accept` into new connections.

 The tricky bit is correctly handling when a connection closes, and so there are likely some lingering bugs here.